EARLY CHILDHOOD STUDIES

 Introduction to the Early Years Framework

-Nurturing Children's Health and Well-being
+Nurturing Children's Health and Wellbeing

-This module will start to develop the student's awareness of how the Social Determinants of Health influence the health and wellbeing of a child, from conception and throughout childhood.
+This module will start to develop your awareness of how the Social Determinants of Health influence the health and wellbeing of a child, from conception and throughout childhood.
 The external influences of mass media, public policy, health rights and public health interventions will be examined to identify how they contribute to the health and well-being of children.

 Pioneers, Pedagogy and Philosophy